Create a content search

 Microsoft 365 Groups

-Create a search
+Before you run a search

-Keywords to search for: Type a search query in Keywords box.
-You can specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
+Specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
 You can use more complex queries that use a Boolean operator, such as AND, OR, NOT, and NEAR.
 If you leave the keyword box empty, all content located in the specified content locations is included in the search results.
 For more information, see Keyword queries and search conditions for eDiscovery.

 Alternatively, you can click the Show keyword list checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (c:s) that is similar in functionality to the OR operator in the search query that's created.

-To help reduce issues caused by large keyword lists, you're now limited to a maximum of 20 rows in the keyword list.
+To help reduce issues caused by large keyword lists, you're limited to a maximum of 20 rows in the keyword list.

-Conditions: You can add search conditions to narrow a search and return a more refined set of results.
+You can add search conditions to narrow a search and return a more refined set of results.
 Each condition adds a clause to the search query that is created and run when you start the search.
 A condition is logically connected to the keyword query (specified in the keyword box) by a logical operator (c:c) that is similar in functionality to the AND operator.
 That means that items have to satisfy both the keyword query and one or more conditions to be included in the results.
 This is how conditions help to narrow your results.
 For a list and description of conditions that you can use in a search query, see Search conditions.

 To access this content search again or access other content searches listed on the Content search page, select the search and then click Open.